Pakistan bomb blast kills more than two dozen people

 The incident took place in Lahore, at a vegetable market at the entrance of the Arfa Software Technology Park, a city landmark.

-At least 49 others were injured, according to Punjabi province health minister Salman Rafique.
-Lahore is the capital of Punjab.
+At least 54 others were injured, according to the Punjabi provincial government Twitter account.
+Nine police officers were among the dead.

 The Pakistan Taliban, also called Tehreek-e-Taliban Pakistan, claimed responsibility for the bombing, calling it a suicide attack.